kwikteam/phy-doc/install.md

 ### Remote use

 You normally install phy on your local computer.
 However you can also install an [IPython notebook server on a remote computer](https://ipython.org/ipython-doc/dev/notebook/public_server.html), and access your data from anywhere in the world with a web browser.
-You can enable live visualizations with (**still experimental**):
+You can even enable live visualizations with (**still highly experimental**):

 ```python
 from vispy.app import use_app